ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 ### gRPCOptions
 This is a new config option we added to the serve config.
 It contains two fields:
-- `port`: The port to start the gRPC proxy.
-If not provided, the gRPC proxy will not be started
+- `port`: TPort for gRPC server.
+Will only start gRPC server if set.
+Cannot be updated once Serve has started running.
+Serve must be shut down and restarted with the new port instead.
-- `grpc_servicer_functions`: A list of servicer functions used to add the custom methods to the gRPC server.
-Default to empty list, which means no custom gRPC methods will be added.
+- `grpc_servicer_functions`: The servicer functions used to add the method handlers to the gRPC server.
+Default to empty list, which means no gRPC methods will be added and no gRPC server will be started.
+The servicer functions need to be importable from the context of where Serve is running.

 If Serve is started with `gRPCOptions` provided, the `HTTPProxyActor` will start the gRPC proxy with the provided port and the provided servicer functions.

 #### gRPC Util
-This is where the magic of the serialization and deserialization happens.
-We created our custom function `create_serve_grpc_server()` and custom class `gRPCServer` to serialize and deserialize the user defined protobufs.
-The `create_serve_grpc_server()` is used as a factory to create `gRPCServer` instance with specific method handlers on `unary_unary()` and `unary_stream()` on the gRPC proxy. `gRPCServer` is subclass from `grpc.Server` and it overrides the `add_generic_rpc_handlers()` to use our method handlers and to disable the `response_serializer` so gRPC proxy can return raw user defined protobuf bytes to the user.
+This is where our implementation of gRPC the serialization and deserialization lives.
+We created our custom function `create_serve_grpc_server()` and custom class `gRPCServer` to serialize and deserialize user defined protobuf.
+- `create_serve_grpc_server()` is used as a factory function to create custom `gRPCServer` instance.
+The function will take a method handler factory and the factory will create a callable `unary_unary()` for unary request and `unary_stream()` for streaming request.
+- `gRPCServer` is subclass from `grpc.Server` and it overrides `add_generic_rpc_handlers()` to use our method handlers and to disable `response_serializer` so gRPC proxy can return raw user defined protobuf bytes to the user.

 #### Benchmark
 We will benchmark the performance of the gRPC proxy against the existing HTTP proxy